danibt656/Mapache/doc/setup.md

 3. [Init the server daemon](#3-init-the-server-daemon)

-I made Mapache with simplicity in mind, so designed the set-up process to pretty straight forward.
+Mapache was designed with simplicity in mind, so designed the set-up process to pretty straight forward.
 You'll hopefully be ready to go with as few tweaks as possible!

 ***